WJTB-Radio/Tulip/README.md

 ## /addshow \<name\> \<hosts\> \<host discords\> \<desc\> \<poster\> \<day\> \<start time\> \<end time\>

+Note: to run this command, you need the `tulip-admin` role.

 Add a show to the database.

 #### name